robashton/blog/input/pages/A few notes on Elm 0.17 - The Language/content.markdown

 That said, a lot of the time in Haskell we are dealing with parametric types and the functions we are looking for go from (a -> b) -> b, in our record and ADT oriented world we don't have the interchangeability that we'd get in that world and Hoogle is less useful.
 I don't know how I feel about that yet.

+A note on Purescript at this point
+==

+I see that the Almighty [@bodil](http://twitter.com/bodil) [Got there already](https://github.com/bodil/purescript-signal) as I was just musing about using the patterns in Elm in a better programming language, I'd be interested in seeing 0.17 "bye bye FRP" patterns written in Purescript for sure.

 Next up..
 ==